The continuum limit of the Poland-Scheraga DNA denaturation model: Renormalization group calculation

 \subsection{Standard PS model}

-We now use the exact solution (\ref{eq:Gamm2}) to introduce the renormalization group (RG) formalism.
-This does not lead to new results, but it is a good a preparation for the more complicated case with $u\neq0.$
+We now use the exact solution (\ref{eq:Gamm2}) for $u=0$ to introduce the renormalization group (RG) formalism.
+This does not lead to new results, but it is a good preparation for the more complicated case with $u\neq0.$